Sereg20/Task_Center/SCC_config/Mapping/README.md

 ### Step 1: Add a Virtual Mapping to your Backend System

-1. Access you SAP Cloud Connector. make sure the newly added subaccount is active in SAP Cloud Connector
+1. Access you SAP Cloud Connector.
+Make sure the newly added subaccount is active in SAP Cloud Connector
 2. Under the Subaccount go to **Cloud To On-Premise** tab

 ![Cloud To On-Premise tab](./Images/1.2.1.png "Cloud To On-Premise tab")